 If you have been harmed by anticompetitive behavior, it is important to seek the counsel of an experienced antitrust attorney.
 A seasoned lawyer can help you understand your rights and options and guide you through the legal process to ensure that those responsible are made accountable.

-At Glancy Prongay & Murray, our antitrust attorneys have been representing people in unfair trade practice and other cases for decades.
-We have the resources and experience to handle complex, high-stakes antitrust claims.
+At Glancy Prongay & Murray, our lawyers have been representing people in unfair trade practice and other cases for decades.
+Your antitrust attorney will have the resources and experience to handle complex, high-stakes antitrust claims.

 Our firm also has a strong track record of success in these cases and we take them on a contingency fee basis.
 Call us at (310) 201-9150 or contact us online to speak with an attorney today.